 Inflation, the Oldest and Most Powerful Force in the Galaxy

 We may believe that inflation is a relatively new phenomenon, one from the time of the birth of coins and currencies.
-But evidence just revealed this week proves that Albert Einstein was correct in suggesting that it was present in the original Big Bang at the creation of our universe.
-This week, according to James Bock, a Caltech* physicist who is working with a team of researchers using a telescope from the South Pole, evidence of gravitational waves was observed for the first time.
-Dr. Einstein predicted the waves a century ago and posited that they were a direct result of the Big Bang that created our universe.
+But evidence just revealed last month proves that Albert Einstein was correct in suggesting that it was present in the original Big Bang at the creation of our universe.
+According to James Bock, a Caltech* physicist who is working with a team of researchers using a telescope from the South Pole, evidence of gravitational waves was observed for the first time.
+Einstein predicted the waves a century ago and posited that they were a direct result of the Big Bang that created our universe.
 I will leave to others more learned than me to explain the theory.

 For those of us that live in the world of numbers and taxes, the key to the discovery was the term used for the exponential growth of particles that became planets and other objects.
 That term was “inflation.”
 Thus, the term from the physical world describes a power that keeps growing.